 Attorney Daniel R. Danzi has extensive experience with criminal cases, both from the prosecution and the defense sides.
 Mr. Danzi previously worked as a Judge Advocate General in the military, which included both prosecuting cases and providing skilled defense assistance to soldiers facing charges.
 Additionally, he worked as a civilian prosecutor for four years.
 This experience has allowed him to see all sides of the criminal process and brings this unique perspective to help every client facing charges.

 There are different levels of criminal charges in New Jersey, depending on the severity of the allegations in a particular case.
 Lesser offenses, or disorderly persons offenses (similar to misdemeanors), are handled in municipal court.
 The charges that are handled in county criminal court are referred to as “indictable offenses” and are similar to felony charges in other states.
 Indictable offenses are divided into categories of fourth, third, second, or first degree, with first degree being the most serious.
 However, even fourth degree crimes can carry serious penalties and a conviction can have a lasting effect on your life.
-If you have been arrested and charged with any type of indictable offense, your very first call should be to a highly experienced criminal defense attorney who knows how to protect your rights.
+If you have been arrested and charged with any type of indictable offense in Ackerson, your very first call should be to a highly experienced criminal defense attorney who knows how to protect your rights.

 Some of the charges we can defend include the following:

 No matter what type of charge you face, you should call to find out how our office can help you as soon as possible.

 Any type of indictable offense charge in Ackerson is a serious allegation and a conviction can have a huge effect on many aspects of your life.
 The specific consequences that you may face will depend on the nature and severity of the charges against you.
 Some of the maximum court-imposed penalties for indictable offenses include: